Solutions

 Carbon

-The first fully integrated Gigafactory will include a silicon ingot, foundry, wafer cutting facilities, a complex of clean rooms for cell manufacturing, as well as module assembly facilities and logistics warehouses on about 60 hectares of industrial facilities at the Grand Port Maritime de Marseille in Fos-sur-Mer (France).
+The first gigafactory, which will be fully integrated, will include a silicon ingot foundry, wafer-cutting facilities, numerous clean rooms for cell production, as well as module assembly facilities and logistics warehouses on an approximately 60-hectare industrial site at the Grand Port Maritime de Marseille in Fos-sur-Mer.

 Carbon